Ghini/ghini.desktop/doc/use_cases-jbq.rst

          ========== ============================ ========================

          We go straight into the Accession Editor, start typing the species name in the corresponding field.
-Luckly, the species was already in the database, otherwise we would use the **Add** button next to the entry field.
+Luckily, the species was already in the database, otherwise we would use the **Add** button next to the entry field.